datagrok/opinions/DESIGN.md

 # A Distributed Network of Metrics

 Various pieces of software, in the form of applications and web services, collect opinions.

+- Google Plus and Facebook collect opinions about URLs in the form of "Like"s or "+1"s.

 - Reddit and Digg collect opinions about URLs in the form of up- or down-votes.
 They also collect opinions about comments made in their comment system in the same way.

-Slashdot's comment system has a slightly more granular metric but is essentially the same.
+- Slashdot's comment system is essentially the same, employing an 11-category rating system, but the categories are mutually exclusive. [^slashdot]

-- Google Plus and Facebook collect opinions about URLs in the form of "Like"s or "+1"s.
+- Wikipedia's [Article Feedback Tool][] employs a four-category scalar rating system.

 - Amazon, NewEgg, and Netflix collect opinions about products or movies in the form of rankings between 1 to 5.